UW Impact FAQ: Workforce Education Investment Act

 With the WCG in place, does the University still need scholarship and financial aid support?

 Yes.
 The need remains for scholarship and financial aid support.
-The WCG covers tuition, which is about 40 percent of the full cost of attendance.
+The WCG covers tuition and eligible fees, which is about 40 percent of the full cost of attendance.
 Housing, books, and other expenses are still a significant financial barrier for students.
 Scholarships enable low- and middle-income students to reduce their need for loans and allow them to take full advantage of UW’s educational experiences.